-If you think hooking up your phone to your TV is a complicated business, think again.
-While it used to be difficult or impossible in the past, a range of technologies, cables, and inexpensive gadgets now makes it much easier to do.
+If you’re worried that hooking up your phone to your TV is a complicated business, think again.
+While it used to be difficult or impossible in the past, a range of new technologies, cables, and (cheap) gadgets now makes it much easier to do.

-Whether you’re wanting to watch your favorite shows, listen to music, play games, cycle through your vacation snaps, or simply show whatever is on your phone on a larger screen, it’s usually possible and quite straightforward.
+Whether you’re wanting to watch your favorite shows, listen to music, play games, cycle through your vacation snaps, or simply broadcast whatever is on your phone onto a larger screen, it’s usually possible and quite straightforward.

 The techniques below often also work for streaming to a TV from an iPad or other tablet, and from many laptops.
 They’re particularly useful for anyone traveling and looking to make better use of the television in their hotel or Airbnb, but work just as well when you’re at home.

 Plug in an HDMI Cable

 The most obvious approach is to simply connect an HDMI cable between the phone, tablet, or laptop and the TV.
-Of course, that can be more easily said than done: while virtually all modern televisions will have a spare HDMI port, the same can’t be said for mobile devices.
+That can be more easily said than done, however: while virtually all modern televisions will have a spare HDMI port, the same can’t be said for mobile devices.

 A high-quality USB C to HDMI cable will do the job for modern devices with a USB C port, but the device needs to support both USB C 3.0 and DisplayPort Alternate Mode.
 My laptop has that support, but none of my phones or tablets, even brand new ones, have that support built in.

 You may have better luck with other devices, especially Samsung ones, so just be sure to double-check the exact specifications of your device before you buy.
 Recent laptops are much more likely to support this: the above cable works perfectly with both laptops I’ve tested it on, a Macbook Pro and a Lenovo Yoga 920.

 If you’ve got an older Android device with a micro-USB port, you may be able to use either a Slimport or active MHL adapter to do the same thing.
 Again, it’s important to make sure your phone or tablet supports one or the other standard before purchase.